ismailturner/WalmartSalesProject/README.md

 <br />
 <br />

-In my Walmart Sales Data Analysis project, I created a detailed sales table and enhanced the dataset by incorporating new features such as time_of_day, day_name, and month_name using SQL functions and CASE statements.
+In my Walmart Sales Data Analysis project, I created a detailed sales table and enhanced the dataset by incorporating new features such as "time_of_day", "day_name", and "month_name" using SQL functions and CASE statements.
 This allowed for a more granular analysis of sales patterns.
 I identified key trends, including the most common payment methods, top-selling product lines, and monthly revenue trends.
 Additionally, I analyzed branch and city performance by calculating total revenue and identifying high-performing branches.
 By assessing customer feedback and average ratings across different times and locations, I provided insights that can help optimize marketing strategies and improve customer experience, showcasing my strong skills in data analysis and SQL.
 <br />